Olivia’s Hunt - Ch 3

 “Dad, is she really…” I couldn’t finish the question, and from the way his face crumpled, I knew I didn’t need to.

-While I was out, my mind replayed the image of her mangled body and mixed it with the images I’d seen while talking to the strange black wolf.
+While I had been out, my mind replayed the image of her mangled body, mixing it with the images I’d seen while talking to the strange black wolf.
 I tried to convince myself they were all visions, that none of it had really happened.
-But the devastation in my dad’s expression told me her death was all too real.
+But the devastation in Dad’s expression told me her death was all too real.

 “Yes, honey.
 She’s gone,” he whispered.

-I was numb, curled next to my dad, his hand lazily running up and down my arm.
+Finally numb to emotion, I lay curled next to Dad, his hand lazily running up and down my arm.
 He gave me a squeeze and leaned away.

 “How do you feel?”
 He glanced toward the kitchen then back to me.
-“You were out for two full days, and we haven’t slept much either.”
+“You were in and out for two full days.
+We haven’t slept much either.”

 “Two days?”
 I scrubbed my face with the heels of my hands.
 “I was out that long?”
 My brain registered what he said and my brow furrowed.
 “Who is we?”